My Passion for programming and algorithmic processes is rooted from my love of creativity and ideation.

 What it took: building in production while the market shifted weekly, pitching to investors while metrics were still uncertain, applying to YC, learning when persistence matters and when it's time to shut down.

 The demo was the first step, proof of concept.
 Somewhere in that process, we got the reality check we needed.
 Knowing when to let it go is as important as knowing when to push forward.
-It's not failing if you're honest with yourself and you actually learned something.
-Moved on to the next project.
+We analyzed and arrived to a realization, done moved on to the next project.

 Applied to YC 2024